-Reducing incidence of foodborne illness by just 10% would mean 5 million fewer Americans would get sick each year!
-After seeing this recent Centers for Disease Control and Prevention estimate, we started thinking about kitchen safety tips to help keep our families safe from these all-too-common illnesses.
+Reducing the incidence of foodborne illness by just 10% would mean 5 million fewer Americans would get sick each year!
+After seeing this recent U.S. Centers for Disease Control and Prevention (CDC) estimate, we started thinking about kitchen safety tips to help keep our families safe from these all-too-common illnesses.
+Where to start?
+Try cleaning sponges.

 Worst Places for Germs in the Kitchen

 Moms Against Cooties would like to be able to use and reuse sponges without fearing that we were spreading germs.
-So, we set out to find the best way to clean sponges that have been in contact with foods such as raw egg, uncooked meat or raw vegetables.
+So, we set out to find the best method for cleaning sponges that have been in contact with foods such as raw egg, uncooked meat or raw vegetables.
 Turns out that the microwave oven may offer the simplest effective option, according to University of Florida researchers.

 Zap Sponges… But Watch Out